GabrielRJn/Reservations/README.md

 ![image](https://user-images.githubusercontent.com/88378835/187109377-49890a68-49b8-428e-ab9b-4bfbd144ac03.png)

-# Challenges faced:
+## Challenges faced:
 There were some issues adding JUnit tests for all methods in this project and so coverage is not at its best.

-# Future development:
+### Future development:
+***
--Improved JUnit tests will be added to improve coverage -DTOs will be added to reduce requests
+*Improved JUnit tests will be added to improve coverage *DTOs will be added to reduce requests
--A front end will be added to make this more user friendly
+*A front end will be added to make this more user friendly

-# How to run the project with your MySql Workbench (Not using attached SQL resources)
+## How to run the project with your MySql Workbench (Not using attached SQL resources)
 Step 1: Go to applications.properties
 Step 2: Modify the below spring datasource properties to your SQL connection